 tooHow can we prevent a mass extinction event?
 Can we remove enough carbon from the atmosphere to avoid irreversible climate change?
 Can we protect and restore the forests we have left?

 It can be so easy to get overwhelmed by the daunting nature of protecting our planet.
 Maybe it isn’t so surprising that many people try to look the other way.
-Thinking about the challenges we face for too long can be exhausting.
+Thinking too long about the challenges we face can be exhausting.

 While the urgency is very much real, so are the following reminders:

 Dozens of highly effective solutions are out there—and most of them save us more money to implement than they cost!

 There is no singular solution to the environmental problems we face.
 There are multiple actions!
 And each one is worth some of our attention and energy.

 One of our favorite resources is Project Drawdown, which ranks the top 100 solutions for climate change.
 The comprehensive project includes an appraisal for how much each solution would cost, how much money it has the potential to save, and how many megatons of CO2 it would eliminate from the atmosphere.

 One exciting find is that the benefits of these solutions far outweigh their costs.